alangibson27/plus-f/site/content/about.md

 Time passes, people move on and circumstances change, but from time to time I couldn't help but wonder what would happen if my friends and I were to play Match Day II against each other once more.

-The only surprise is that it took me so long to come up with the idea of Plus-F as a way of answering that question.
+The only surprise is that it took me so long to come up with the idea of +F as a way of answering that question.